trailblazer/trailblazer.github.io/guides/trailblazer/2.0/02-trailblazer-basics.md

 {{ "app/concepts/blog_post/operation/create.rb:contract-validate:../trailblazer-guides:operation-02" | tsnippet  }}

 Again, Reform's API will be utilized here by Trailblazer.
-We discussed earlier that the operation is only an orchestrator knowing how to operate abstractions such as the contract, but it has no idea how.
+We discussed earlier that the operation is only an orchestrator, knowing how to operate abstractions such as the contract, but having no further knowledge of how they work.

 What `Contract::Validate` will do at run-time could be expressed as follows.